muppet9010/Factorio-Biter-Eggs/README.md

 Events and Remote Interfaces
 ======

-Event "BiterEggs.EggPostDestroyed"
+Egg Next Post Destroyed
 --------------

 Called when an egg nest is destroyed, but before anything is created in its place by the mod.
-Includes the values:
+Returns the below attributes in the event object:

 - actionName: either the value "biters", "worms" or nil if no action type has been selected based on chance.
 - eggNestDetails: